The Most Important Fish in the Sea that Most People Don’t Know”

 An essential fish in the history of the United States of America!

 At first glance, Atlantic menhaden do not appear like an impressive fish.
-It’s small in size, often growing to 14 to 18 inches in length.
+It’s small in size, often growing only to 14 to 18 inches in length.
 The Narragansett native people, a group of aboriginal people in the State of Rhode Island, once called them munnawhatteaug, which means “that which manures.”

 Menhaden were probably the fish that indigenous people who lived along the east coast (along with the original settlers of the Plymouth Colony, known simply as the Pilgrims) used to place next to their corn or crops as fertilizer.
 Native Americans showed the Pilgrims how to grow corn by planting a fish with each corn plant.
 The Mayans, Incas and Native Americans of the southwest all used fish to grow crops to get nitrogen, potassium and phosphorus into the soil.